 Tasha’s lived experience, coupled with the praise she had heard for LOFT, inspired her to join our organization in order to work in the mental health and addictions sector.
 Initially hired as a case manager, Tasha is now a director at LOFT’s 416 Community Support for Women program.

-Commonly known as the 416, this program provides drop-in meals, housing assistance, mental health and addictions case management, and health and wellness services for women.
+Commonly known as the 416, this program provides drop-in meals, housing assistance, mental health and addictions support, and health and wellness services for women.
 As a director, Tasha oversees programming.
 She and her team strive to remain flexible, constantly adapting to meet the changing needs of their clients.